Life Under Slavery

 At the same time, though, slave owners had to articulate a humane justification for the institution in order to resist Northern efforts to circumscribe the expansion of slavery.
 Southern politicians developed a 'paternalist ethos' which glorified their hierarchical agrarian society.
 They argued that slavery, far from being a destructive social system, actually enabled a truly civilized life style quite different from the competitive capitalist society in the North.
 Men, they argued, could not be truly free without the foundation of slavery.
 Freedom was not a natural right.
 It was a privilege, not an entitlement.
 Slavery was the normal and natural basis of the greatest societies, from the Greeks to the Romans to ... their own.
 Hierarchies predominated in nature, so why not in society?
 Slavery created the most equal society possible... for whites... because it prevented the growth of an unskilled labor class.

 And slavery was, supposedly, a humane institution.
-Negro slaves were 'happy' because their kind masters protected them from the harsher life endured by the white Northern poor who suffered in impoverished city slums through the boom and bust cycles of a capitalist economy.
+Negro slaves were 'happy' because their kind masters protected them from the harsher life endured by the white Northern poor who labored through the boom and bust cycles of a capitalist economy and suffered in impoversihed slums.
 Would blacks have been better off there?
 In the South, according to this argument, slaves labored in exchange for cradle to grave security.
 Their paternalistic masters provided food, clothing and shelter; they provided guidance and firm discipline; and they cared for slaves in their old age.

 The reality of slavery was, of course, quite different.
 Originally, American slaves were not a single people.
 They came from many different cultures, spoke different languages, and practiced different religions.
 Over a period of centuries, though, a slave culture had emerged in the South, formed not by kinship, language or even 'race', but by the conditions of slavery itself.